Bulk Locality and Asymptotic Causal Diamonds: Acknowledgments

 \section{Acknowledgments}

-I thank Budhaditya Bhattacharjee, (especially) K. V. Pavan Kumar, Alok Laddha, Raghu Mahajan, Vyshnav Mohan, Aninda Sinha, Ronak Soni and Amandeep Singh for discussions.
-I am particularly indebted to Aman for creating the pdf versions of my hand-drawn figures.
+I thank Budhaditya Bhattacharjee, Abir Ghosh, (especially) K. V. Pavan Kumar, Alok Laddha, Raghu Mahajan, Vyshnav Mohan, Jude Pereira, Aninda Sinha, Ronak Soni and Amandeep Singh for discussions.
+I am particularly indebted to Aman for creating the pdf versions of my hand-drawn figures, Abir for a version of figure 5 and Jude for comments on the draft.
 I also thank the usual suspects at TIFR for stimulating questions and comments during a talk based on this material.